GMLC-TDC/networking/CONTRIBUTING.md

 ## Licensing

-The Utilities library is distributed under the terms of the BSD-3 clause license.
+The networking library is distributed under the terms of the BSD-3 clause license.
 All new contributions must be made under this [LICENSE](LICENSE) in accordance with the Github [terms of service](https://help.github.com/en/articles/github-terms-of-service#6-contributions-under-repository-license), which uses inbound=outbound policy.
 By submitting a pull request you are acknowledging that you have the right to license your code under these terms.

 ## [Code of Conduct](.github/CODE_OF_CONDUCT.md)